Valentina Sabino, PhD

 Biography

-Dr. Sabino is co-director of the Laboratory of Addictive Disorders, and Professor in the Pharmacology and in the Psychiatry Departmanets.
+Dr. Sabino co-directs the Laboratory of Addictive Disorders with Dr. Cottone, and she is Professor in the Pharmacology, Physiology & Biophysics Department and in the Psychiatry Department.

-Dr. Sabino is highly involved in teaching, as she directs and lectures in several graduate level courses (PhD students, MD students, Dental students, Master’s students).
+Dr. Sabino is highly involved in teaching, as she directs and lectures in several graduate level courses (MD students, Dental students, PhD students, Master's students).

 Other Positions